georgiirocket/nestjs-monorepo-krakend/README.md

 ## Monorepo

-Implementation nestjs-monorepo (microservices)
+- Implementation nestjs-monorepo (microservices)

-This repository shows how you can organize the structure in monorepo.
+- This repository shows how you can organize the structure in monorepo.

-Feel free to copy, add and use this
+- Feel free to copy, add and use this
+- This backend structure is suitable for small applications.

+Here Nginx is used as a proxy server.
+If you have it in production, it is not in docker.
+You can configure it yourself

 ## Tools used